nfsi-canada/OBSW2025/TUTORIAL3/demo.md

 atacr_clean_spectra --figQC --figAverage --figCoh --figCross FN07A.pkl
 ```

 All `DayNoise` objects are averaged into a `StaNoise` object, which is saved to a newly created folder called AVG_STA/7D.FN07A/.

-> **Note**: If you don’t specify the options `--start` and `--end`, the object will be saved with a filename that corresponds to the entire deployment time of the station, but in fact the object contains the average spectra of all daily spectra available on disk, and not necessarily the average over the entire deployment time.
+> **Note**: If you don’t specify the options `--start` and `--end`, the object will be saved with a filename that corresponds to the entire deployment time of the station, but in fact the object contains the average spectra of all `DayNoise` objects available on disk, and not necessarily the average over the entire deployment time.
 We recommend using the `--start` and `--end` options if you want to produce time-limited spectral averages (e.g., an average per week or per month, etc.).
 For example:
 > ```
 > atacr_clean_spectra --start=2012-03-01 --end=2012-03-08 -O FN07A.pkl
 > ```